jamchamb/renderizer/README.md

 Python's [glob module](https://docs.python.org/3.1/library/glob.html)) to specify groups of images under a path.

-Since Illustrator accepts a 'scaling' property for rendering and not a DPI, it is assumed your files were created with a DPI of 72.
-If they weren't, use the 'srcdpi' to specify the source dpi.
+Since Illustrator accepts a `scaling` property for rendering and not a DPI, it is assumed your files were created with a DPI of 72.
+If they weren't, use the `srcdpi` to specify the source dpi.

+Inkscape accepts `width` and `height` properties for exact output dimensions.
+These properties override `dpi` - they're mutually exclusive.

 If you create `images/Icon.svg` at 57x57 *points* in inkscape, the above group called `appicons`